MuhammadUzair0786/Machine-Learning-Model-Building/README.md

 This notebook is a quick guide to implementing binary and multiclass logistic regression in real-

+# Sampling Techniques in Machine Learning

+This project demonstrates common sampling techniques used in data preprocessing for machine learning.

+## What is Sampling?

+Sampling is the process of selecting a subset of data from a larger dataset.
+It is useful for:
+- Handling imbalanced datasets (e.g., more 0s than 1s in the target).
+- Reducing computation time by working with a smaller sample.
+- Creating train-test splits for model evaluation.

+## Common Sampling Techniques

+- **Random Sampling:**
+  Selects samples randomly from the dataset.
+Useful for creating unbiased train-test splits.

+- **Stratified Sampling:**
+  Ensures that the sample maintains the same class proportions as the original dataset.
+Important for imbalanced classification problems.

+- **Over-Sampling:**
+  Increases the number of samples in the minority class (e.g., using SMOTE).

+- **Under-Sampling:**
+  Reduces the number of samples in the majority class.

+## Example Code

+## Note

+- Always use stratified sampling for imbalanced classification tasks.
+- Sampling helps improve model performance and evaluation reliability.

+---

+This notebook is a practical guide for beginners to understand and apply sampling techniques in machine

 ## Requirements

 - Python 3.x